-The LaGrange College Education Specialist Program is designed for experienced teachers who desire to increase their content knowledge, improve their teaching skills and become teacher leaders in schools.
-Through an international comparative education perspective, candidates learn how countries around the globe teach their children.
+The LaGrange College Education Specialist Program is designed for experienced teachers who desire to become teacher leaders in schools.

-- A graduate degree in education or a content field approved for certificate upgrade from an accredited institution and level 5 certification; - A cumulative minimum graduate GPA of 3.0; - Target composite GRE score of at least 900 or a target MAT score of 388.
-Applicants with a score less than suggested target score will be subject to review by the Education Faculty; - Three letters of recommendation from individuals knowledgeable of your professional and academic abilities; one of the three recommendations must be submitted by your most recent principal; - Applicants should have three years public/ private school experience with clear-renewable certification; - Successful interview with Department Chair.
+A graduate degree in education or a content field approved for certificate upgrade from an accredited institution and level 5 certification;

+A cumulative minimum graduate GPA of 3.0;

+Three letters of recommendation from individuals knowledgeable of your professional and academic abilities; one of the three recommendations must be submitted by your most recent principal;

+Completed admission application; and

+Approval of Department Chair.